 Hallucinations, Delusions and Misperceptions

 Hallucinations are more common in Lewy body dementia (LBD) and Parkinson’s disease dementia, (although they can occur in Alzheimer’s disease and other types of dementia also).
-They may see animals or people that aren’t there and this may happen only occasionally or more frequently, sometimes daily see Professor Suzanne Reeves
+The person may see animals or people that aren’t there and this may happen only occasionally or more frequently, sometimes daily.

 What do I do if I think the person is having an hallucination?

 If your loved one appears to be experiencing hallucinations, then the first thing to do would be to ask yourself, are they upset by this?
 Is their behaviour being affected by them?
 Are they at risk?
 Are they frightened?
 Sometimes, people may not be concerned by them, but if they are, try and stay calm, breathe slowly and try and feel their emotion.
-Finding the Light in Dementia offers tips and approaches that may help.
+Finding the Light in Dementia, a Guide for Families, Friends and Caregivers offers tips and approaches that may help.

 What may seem as a hallucination may possibly be more of a misperception, such as mistaking one object for another or mistaking who they are seeing.
 Sometimes your loved one may not recognise their older self in the mirror and this can be quite frightening.
 If a reflection in a mirror causes distress, cover the mirror or get someone to help you attach a blind to it, so that you are still able to use it, but that it is not visible to cause your loved one distress.